Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 The role of yuzu in ponzu sauce

-Yuzu is a Japanese citrus fruit that belongs to the same family as lemon and orange, but with a completely different aromatic profile.
-It is neither lemon nor orange nor mandarin: it has floral, almost herbaceous notes, with a soft bitter background and a more delicate acidity than lemon.
-Its juice has less volume than a lemon but much more fragrance.
+Yuzu is a Japanese citrus fruit that belongs to the same family as lemon and orange but has a completely different aromatic profile.
+It is neither lemon nor orange nor mandarin: it has floral, almost herbaceous notes, with a soft bitter undertone and a more delicate acidity than lemon.
+Its juice has less volume than a lemon but much more aroma.

-In ponzu, yuzu is an ingredient that cannot be perfectly replaced by anything else.
-But there are useful approximations: a mixture of lemon juice (2 parts) and mandarin juice (1 part) with lemon zest reasonably reproduces the yuzu profile, though without its specific floral dimension.
-If you find fresh yuzu (in Japanese stores, in some gourmet greengrocers in large cities, or in season from November to January in some markets), use it.
+In ponzu, yuzu is not an ingredient that can be perfectly substituted by anything else.
+But there are useful approximations: a mixture of lemon juice (2 parts) and mandarin juice (1 part) with lemon zest reasonably reproduces yuzu's profile, though without its specific floral dimension.
+If you find fresh yuzu (in Japanese stores, in some gourmet greengrocers in big cities, or in season from November to January in some markets) use it.
 If not, the approximation works perfectly well for a very decent homemade ponzu sauce.

 The classic homemade ponzu sauce recipe